rusiaaman/wcgw/README.md

 ## Chat
+Open the following link or search the "wcgw" custom gpt using "Explore GPTs" on chatgpt.com

 https://chatgpt.com/g/g-Us0AAXkRh-wcgw-giving-shell-access

-Add user id the client generated to the first message along with the instructions.
+Finally, let the chatgpt know your user id in any format.
+E.g., "user_id=<your uuid>" followed by rest of your instructions.

-You can resume a broken connection
+NOTE: you can resume a broken connection
 `wcgw --client-uuid $previous_uuid`

 # How it works